Marinecz/academic-kickstart/content/home/experience.md

   location = "Montepellier, FR"
   date_start = "2018-01-01"
   date_end = "2018-07-31"
-  description = """Modulation of the electroosmotic mobility using several charge rates of polyelectrolyte multilayer coatings for intact biomolecules analysis by capillary electrophoresis.
+  description = """Modulation of the electroosmotic mobility using several charge rates of polyelectrolyte multilayer coatings for intact biomolecules analysis by CE.
   Determination of charge rates of polyelectrolytes by 1H NMR.

   Collaborations: Prague University, CZ"""